 Uisge Ban Falls

 The name “Uisge Ban” is Gaelic for “white water” and is pronounced by those of us without a Gaelic tongue as OOSH-KA-ban, or ISH-KA-ban.
-Gaelic is a slowly diminishing language on Cape Breton Island but is still heard in conversation amongst the older members of many small communities.
+Gaelic is undergoing a strong revival in Cape Breton, and traditional Gaelic place names can now be found on road signs across much of the island.
+Gaelic singers, musicians, and speakers continue to add a vibrant melody to the Cape Breton way of life.

 The Uisge Ban trail is maintained by the provincial park authorities and therefore the walking is fairly easy and the trail is well kept.